Must-Have Travel Accessories for Long Flights

 Fun story: Becca was once in Laos during the spring new year festival when everyone throws water on each other, and her passport almost got soaked.
 A passport case or protective sleeve would’ve helped out with the stress of the constant water everywhere.

 Our Harber London passport wallet is a travel security product that has spots for bills and cards, and also has RFID protection.
 It has a magnetic closure, which adds a luxurious touch.
-This passport wallet is the crème de la crème when it comes to how to safeguard your passport in a stylish way.
+This passport case is the crème de la crème when it comes to how to safeguard your passport in a stylish way.

 Travel Pillow